ChuKhaLi/playwright-path/docs/resources/categories/06-practice-resources.md

 - **MOD-03**: "The Internet" provides practical exercises for every topic in this module.
 - **MOD-04**: Use these sites to practice advanced techniques like authentication and file downloads.
 - **MOD-07**: Perfect for trying out visual regression testing or other specialized techniques.
+- **MOD-API-01**: "JSONPlaceholder" is an essential resource for this module.

 ## 🔄 Learning Path Integration